 - The EPT strives to ensure that those who experience early pregnancy losses through ectopic pregnancy are represented.
-The Director of the EPT is appointed secretary of the Network.
+The Director of the EPT is appointed as co-deputy chair of the Network.

 All-Party Parliamentary Group on Baby Loss brings together MPs and Peers from across parties to work on this vital issue.
 The APPG’s overall aims are to develop policy that supports families dealing with the grief and loss of a baby and to raise awareness of what more can be done by the government, Parliament or other agencies to help those affected.

 - The EPT has been a part of the Group from inception in 2016.
 By participating in discussions, The EPT constantly ensures that ectopic pregnancy and early pregnancy loss remain within the Government’s agenda.
 APPG Baby Loss Twitter